cjacker/opensource-toolchain-padauk/README.md

 Like 8051, There is no SDK required to start development.
 To be more precise, what you need is series of C include files to define SFRs of Padauk MCU.

-A good start is `free-pdk-examples`, but do not use the upstream repo, there are some issues need to be fixed, some examples may not working now. you can use my forked repo with these fixes:
+A good start is `free-pdk-examples`, and do not use the upstream repo. there are some issues need to be fixed, some examples may not working now. you can use my forked repo with these fixes:

 ```
 git checkout https://github.com/cjacker/free-pdk-examples.git